KassenkazyAlima/ADS_Assignment3_/README.md

 - get(K key) - retrieves the value associated with the key
 - remove(K key) - removes the value associated with the specific key
 - contains(V value) - check whether the hash table contains the value
-- getKey(V value) - returns the key of specific value
+- getKey(V value) - returns the key of a specific value

+And we have a **HashNode** class to store key-value pairs.

 <h3 align= "left"> 🚀 MyTestingClass: </h3> This class